SkylineCommunications/dataminer-docs/solutions/standard_solutions/META_WhatsApp_Messaging/META_WhatsApp_Messaging.md

 uid: META_WhatsApp_Messaging
 ---

-# META WhatsApp Messaging solution
+# META WhatsApp Messaging Solution

-The META WhatsApp Messaging solution acts as a link between the [Alarm Console](xref:Working_with_the_Alarm_Console) (1) and the WhatsApp API, allowing alarms to be sent directly to designated users' devices with WhatsApp installed (2).
+The META WhatsApp Messaging Solution acts as a link between the [Alarm Console](xref:Working_with_the_Alarm_Console) (1) and the WhatsApp API, allowing alarms to be sent directly to designated users' devices with WhatsApp installed (2).

 ![META WhatsApp Messaging cover](~/user-guide/images/META_WhatsApp_Messaging_Cover.png)